Internships at the University of New Hampshire are housed within different areas of the University including colleges, departments and programs.

 - The students are not entitled to a job at the end of the training period.

 - The employer and the student understand that the student is not entitled to wages.

 For many students, the most important compensation is the opportunity to learn real skills and contribute to the mission of the internship site.
 However, states have different regulations related to non-paid internships and compensation.
 If you have questions about the laws in your state, please check with the appropriate authorities.
 If you are an employer based in New Hampshire, visit this website for more information on NH Department of Labor regulations and employer compliance expectations for unpaid internships

-- Employers need to obtain approval through the New Hampshire Department of Labor (NHDOL) before posting
+- Employers need to obtain approval from the New Hampshire Department of Labor (NHDOL) before posting

-- Complete the ‘Pre-Screening Form’ under the School-to-Work section of the FAQ page
+- Complete the following forms in School-to-Work section of NHDOL Forms.

 Internship for Academic Credit